ringcentral/ringcentral-api-docs/docs/making_calls.md

 204 No Content
 ```

+## Caller ID

+RingCentral allows users to select which number to use for their Caller Id Name (`CNAM`) value when making calls.
+To set the CallerId for the RingOut API, set the "RingOut from Web" value as available in the Online Account Portal.
+More information on this can be found in [KB Article #3471](https://success.ringcentral.com/articles/RC_Knowledge_Article/Outbound-Caller-ID-Overview).

 # URI Scheme

 In addition to making calls via the RingOut API, if the user has the RingCentral for Desktop softphone installed, it is possible to use a URI scheme to initiate a dial out from the application.